Nutrition in Plants Class 10

 Heterotrophic Nutrition in Plants

-1. Parasitism – In this type of nutrition, plants derive their nutrients from living hosts, such as other plants or animals.
-The plant secretes enzymes that break down the host tissue and absorbs the nutrients.
-Examples of parasitic plants include mistletoe and dodder.
+1. Parasitism – In this type of nutrition, plants obtain their nutrients from living hosts, such as other plants or animals.
+The plant secretes enzymes that break down the host’s tissue and absorb the nutrients.
+Examples of parasitic plants are mistletoe and dodder.

-2. Saprophytism– This type of nutrition occurs when plants obtain nutrients from dead organic matter, such as fallen leaves or animal carcasses.
-The plants secrete enzymes that break down the organic matter into simpler compounds, which are then absorbed by the plant.
-Examples of saprophytic plants include fungi and certain species of orchids.
+2. Saprophytism – This type of nutrition occurs when plants absorb nutrients from dead organic matter, such as fallen leaves or animal carcasses.
+The plants secrete enzymes that break down the organic matter into simpler compounds that are then absorbed by the plant.
+Examples of saprophytic plants are fungi and certain species of orchids.

 3. Symbiosis – Some plants, such as legumes, form symbiotic relationships with nitrogen-fixing bacteria in their roots, allowing them to obtain nitrogen from the atmosphere.

-4. Mycotrophic nutrition This type of nutrition occurs when plants form symbiotic relationships with fungi, in which the fungi provide the plant with nutrients in exchange for a carbohydrate source.
-The fungi colonize the plant’s root system and form a mycorrhiza, which allows the plant to absorb nutrients from the soil more efficiently.
-Examples of mycotrophic plants include pine trees and certain species of orchids.
+4. Mycotrophic nutrition – This type of nutrition occurs when plants form symbiotic relationships with fungi, whereby the fungi provide nutrients to the plant in exchange for a carbohydrate source.
+The fungi colonise the plant’s root system and form a mycorrhiza, which allows the plant to absorb nutrients from the soil more efficiently.
+Examples of mycotrophic plants are pines and certain species of orchids.

-Overall, heterotrophic nutrition in plants is important because it allows them to survive in nutrient-poor environments or when they are unable to produce sufficient nutrients through photosynthesis.
+Overall, heterotrophic nutrition of plants is important because it allows them to survive in nutrient-poor environments or when they are unable to produce sufficient nutrients through photosynthesis.

 Also Check – 10 Important Differences between Autotrophic Nutrition and Heterotrophic Nutrition